SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 **Azure Virtual Desktop**: types of VM, it enables the usage of a cloud-hosted OS from a virtual remote control (it works with many apps that offers remote desktop solutions, or even in the browser) With Azure virtual desktop, users connect to the remote VM in a secure v net, the manager of the resource can decide how many user can connect to it at the same time.
 You can scale up and down as needed. the app will work and look like it's local (except for a small icon identifying that is it is virtual).
 This enhances security because it's centralized and the users don't have to worry.
 The data and the apps are separated from the client's hardware making the risk of confidential data leak smaller.

 **Azure containers Instances**: containers are virtualization environments, you can run multiple different OS containers inside the same virtual host.
 Containers are more light-weight w.r.t VMs and they are designed to be created, scaled and stopped frequently.
 Azure supports Docker as a container engine.
+With containers you can run also 0 nodes, not like VM where you need at least one instance.
 VM virtualize the hardware while Containers virtualize the operating system.
 With containers you can run multiple OS in the same host.
 Containers are more portable.
 Containers are a PaaS offering because they manage the underlying VM.
 **Azure container Apps** are a more advanced solution that allows you to run an app right away, this service removes the container management responsibility from the customer to the cloud provider.
-**Azure Kubernetes service**: a more complete solution offering also the container management of Kubernetes
+**Azure Kubernetes service**: a more complete solution offering also the container management of Kubernetes. (min 3 nodes)

 ## Azure Functions
 It's a service for event-driven, serverless backend computation that doesn't require VM or Containers.
 Azure functions don't consume resources because they are not running, but they are woken up when the specified event occurs.
 Its called serverless but there are actual server running the function, but they are managed for you by the provider.
 Serverless automatically scale and apply high availability, they are also cheap because you only pay for the time in which your code runs.
 They are useful when you are only concerned about the code running and not the infrastructure.
 Functions can be stateful (Durable Functions), they use a context passed as input to track the state.
+They are very scalable (from 0 to 200 nodes).

-### Azure App Service
+### Azure App Service (Web App)
 An alternative to VMs and Containers, App Service are a robust hosting option, it's based on HTTP and it supports multiple languages (.NET, Java, ruby, node.js, Python), it's ideal to host a REST API.
 It can be used for
 - web apps